Jul 18, 2020

 - Silk Body Powder This versatile, asbestos-free powder nurtures skin, keeping it dry and refreshed while providing a light, clean scent from botanical blends.
 It also helps prevent nappy rash.

-- Our flouride-free toothpaste are safe even for consumption in case accidentally swallowed.
+- Our flouride-free toothpaste is safe even for consumption in case accidentally swallowed.
 Most suitable for babies

 Body Care during pregnancy: